 Selection of households was based on the sorting done by members of focus group.
 For villages with more than 100 households, a random sampling of about 100 households was done.
-FGD members then sorted these households.
-After the sorting exercises, purposive sampling was done to capture households that had moved out of poverty, remained chronically poor, and those that had remained chronically rich.
-A total of 367 households filled the household questionnaire, and a total of 93 individuals narrated their life histories.
-These individuals were identified from the interviewed households (to enhance comparability of qualitative with quantitative data).
-Efforts were made to sample both men and women, and a total of 367 households were surveyed, 93 key informants were interviewed and 24 focus groups of participants between 8 and 12 were conducted in the 4 sampled communities.
+Purposive sampling was done to capture households that had moved out of poverty, remained chronically poor, and those that had remained chronically rich.
+Participants were identified from the interviewed households (to enhance comparability of qualitative with quantitative data).
+Efforts were made to sample both men and women, and a total of 10 focus groups of participants between 8 and 12 were conducted in the sampled communities.